 The Commission has adopted a strategic plan that guides Board and staff toward its mission of providing affordable, efficient, and reliable water and wastewater services.
 The Strategic Plan is implemented in part by the multi-year financial plan and rate model, the CIP, and the annual budget.
 It is expected that these tools will continue to provide management with sufficient long- and short-term planning information to complete the capital improvement program within originally projected rate increases.
-The following are currently known facts, decisions and conditions which were considered in developing the budget for fiscal year 2023:
+The following are currently known facts, decisions and conditions which were considered in developing the budget for fiscal year 2024:

-- Rate increases effective 7/1/2022 for water and sewer are as follows: - o Volumetric - Water 3.0% increase per thousand gallons usage - Sewer 3.0% increase per thousand gallons usage - Maintenance Fees - Water 3.0% increase, a total of 28¢ for a 3/4" meter - Sewer 3.0% increase, a total of 36¢ for a 3/4" meter - The interest rate environment changed dramatically over the course of calendar year 2022.
-At the beginning of fiscal year (July 2021), the benchmark fed funds rate was at 0.00% to 0.25%.
-However, starting in March 2022, in reaction to significantly increasing inflation, Federal Reserve officials increased the fed funds target rate range three separate times by fiscal year-end (June 2022), to a range of 1.50% to 1.75%.
-Additionally, since the close of the Commission fiscal year 2022, that trend of increasing interest rates has continued with Federal Reserve officials increasing interest rates three more times since June 30, 2022.
-As of December 2022, the benchmark fed funds target rate has reached 4.25% to 4.50%. - The Commission is well-positioned to take advantage of this increasing interest rate environment due to its strong financial position, specifically the combination of its Cash and Investment account balances on its Statement of Net Position.
-The Commission continues to work with its bank and financial consultants to identify opportunities to maximize interest income opportunities, while maintaining preservation of capital as a primary goal. - O While a higher interest rate environment presents opportunities to increase interest income for the Commission, it can correspond with increased borrowing costs.
-None of the Commission's outstanding debt as of June 30, 2022, is subject to variable interest rate terms.
+- Rate increases effective 7/1/2023 for water and sewer are as follows: - o Volumetric - Water 3.0% increase per thousand gallons usage - Sewer 3.0% increase per thousand gallons usage - Maintenance Fees - Water 10.0% increase, a total of \$0.95 for a 3⁄4" meter - Sewer 10.0% increase, a total of \$1.24 for a 3/4" meter - During fiscal year 2023, interest rates continued to dramatically increase.
+At the beginning of fiscal year (July 2022), the benchmark fed funds rate was at 1.50% to 1.75%.
+Federal Reserve officials increased the fed funds target rate range seven separate times by fiscal year-end (June 2023), to a range of 5.00% to 5.25%.
+Since the close of fiscal year 2023, the Federal Reserve officials have only increased the fed funds rate one time in July 2023 bringing the benchmark fed funds target rate to 5.25% to 5.50%. - The Commission is well-positioned to take advantage of this increasing interest rate environment due to its strong financial position, specifically the combination of its Cash and Investment account balances on its Statement of Net Position.
+The Commission continues to work with its bank and financial consultants to identify opportunities to maximize interest income opportunities, while maintaining preservation of capital as a primary goal. - While a higher interest rate environment presents opportunities to increase interest income for the Commission, it can correspond with increased borrowing costs.
+None of the Commission's outstanding debt as of June 30, 2023, is subject to variable interest rate terms.
 Therefore, this recent increase in interest rates has not had the impact of increasing future debt service payments.
-The Commission will continue to monitor the market interest rate environment and attempt to maintain its strong credit rating from Moody's and S&P Global to enable the organization to take advantage of the most cost-efficient borrowing opportunities when prudent. - During fiscal year 2022, the Commission officially closed its Series 2021A State Revolving Fund Loan (SRF Loan) on March 30, 2022, in the amount of \$2,520,199 (revised amount) related to the funding of the Old Barnwell/Red Bank Creek Gravity Trunk Upgrade project.
-The interest rate on this SRF Loan is 1.80%.

-- The employer portion of the SC Retirement System contributions has increased 1.00%, from 16.41% to 17.41% for fiscal year 2023.
+The Commission will continue to monitor the market interest rate environment and attempt to maintain its strong credit rating from Moody's and S&P Global to enable the organization to take advantage of the most cost-efficient borrowing opportunities when prudent. - The employer portion of the SC Retirement System contributions has increased 1.00%, from 17.41% to 18.41% for fiscal year 2024.
 (Note: This excludes the 0.15% employer contribution rate for Incidental Death Benefit coverage).
-The employee contribution rate continues to be capped at 9.00%. - The employer portion of the State Health Plan premiums will increase 15%-21%, depending on coverage level (i.e., employee-only, employee-spouse, employee-child, or full family), in calendar year 2023.
-Active employee premiums will not increase in 2023.
-Also, the Commission is subject to a 0.0% experience rating, or "load factor", on employer and subscriber contributions for the State Health Plan in 2022.
+The employee contribution rate continues to be capped at 9.00%.

+• The employer portion of the State Health Plan premiums will increase 3%-5%, depending on coverage level (i.e., employee-only, employee-spouse, employee-child, or full family), in calendar year 2024.
+Active employee premiums will not increase in 2024.
+Also, the Commission is subject to a 0.0% experience rating, or "load factor", on employer and subscriber contributions for the State Health Plan in 2024.

-JOINT MUNICIPAL WATER AND SEWER COMMISSION STATEMENT OF NET POSITION AS OF JUNE 30, 2022 (WITH COMPARATIVE TOTALS FOR JUNE 30, 2021)
+JOINT MUNICIPAL WATER AND SEWER COMMISSION STATEMENT OF NET POSITION AS OF JUNE 30, 2023

+(WITH COMPARATIVE TOTALS FOR JUNE 30, 2022)